+As you approach completion of your degree, be sure to consult the Graduate School's website regarding the important dates and deadlines for graduation here.
+You must meet these deadlines to ensure your graduate date is not delayed.
 In order to graduate, the following paperwork must be on file with the Graduate School after processing with the CVM Office of Graduate Affairs:

-- Advisory Committee Form
+- Advisory Committee Officially Formed

-- Record of Committee Meeting
+- Record of Committee Meeting (annually)

-- o Preliminary Program of Study (if required)

 - Program of Study

-- Prospectus

-- o Oral Comprehensive Exam

-- Oral Dissertation Defense

-- Application for Candidacy

-- o Application for Graduation

-- o Electronic Thesis & Dissertation (ETD) Submission Approval Form
+- o Prospectus

-- Dissertation and Final Examination Approval Form
+- Comprehensive Examinations (oral and written)

+- Oral examination Announced (at least 2 weeks prior to date)

-- o Submit an electronic copy of dissertation to vetgrad@uga.edu by the last day of class
+- Application for Candidacy (semester BEFORE graduation at the latest) - Application for Graduation - Doctoral Commencement Information - Dissertation Defense Seminar Announced (at least 2 weeks prior to date) - o Electronic Thesis & Dissertation (ETD) Submission Approval Form - Dissertation and Final Examination Approval Form - Submit an electronic copy of dissertation to vetgrad@uga.edu by the last day of class